 - Support response speed.
 The time it takes for the company’s technical support to answer an inquiry.

 There are reasons why this product is used in applications having millions of users, especially in the short video apps category.

 - Performance.
-This SDK is optimized to run smoothly on both top-notch and cheap iOS/Android devices.
-This allows companies to bring advanced video editing and AR features to more than 80% of all smartphone users.
+This mobile video editor SDK is optimized to run smoothly on both top-notch and cheap iOS/Android devices.
+Thanks to it, companies can bring advanced video editing and AR features to more than 80% of all smartphone users.

 - Immersive AR Content.
 Banuba offers an amazing variety of filters: AR masks, color effects (LUTs), and visual effects.
 All of them are available to be downloaded on demand using Banuba’s AR Cloud service to decrease the app size.
 Moreover, you can order custom filters and get them ASAP.

 - Data safety.
 Banuba’s AI Video Editor SDK doesn’t store or collect any personal information so there is no risk of losing sensitive user data.

 - All-in-one.
 The short video SDK is enough for all the features a user needs to create cool and engaging clips.